sjmikler/codingame-pro-mode/README.md

 ### Sync Online button

 After clicking the button, select a single file that will be continuously updated.
-Edit your code in the online IDE and the changes will be reflected locally.
+Edit your code in the online editor and the changes will be reflected locally.